memgraph/kubernetes-operator/docs/installation.md

 ## Verify installation

-To verify that deployment finished successfully please run:
+To verify that deployment ran successfully please run:

 ```bash
 kubectl get deployments -A